I have a few recurring nightmares.

 You can love people without being perfect.
 Actually, you might love them even better when you lead with humility.

-When we show up with our weaknesses, so does God’s strength.
+When we show up with our weaknesses, we get an opportunity to grow a new strength.

 Don’t underestimate the power of your presence.